mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 This applies to Master/Slave replication with MySQL monitor and `detect_replication_lag=1` options set.
 Please note max_slave_replication_lag must be greater than monitor interval.

+This option only affects Master-Slave cluster.
+Galera clusters do not have a concept of slave lag even if the application of write sets might have lag.

 ### `use_sql_variables_in`